Digital Marketing for Nonprofits – Making your Mark Online

 • Nearly 100,000 visitors went to the site

-• On average, 9.09% of visits included clicks to get tickets
+• On average, 9.09% of site visitors converted to buying tickets

 • Recorded over 38,000 clicks to get tickets in the first two weeks of the launch